sandraldr27/sandraldr27/README.md

 <h3> About Me</h3>

 <p align="justify">Trained in Engineering & Fullstack Web Development.
-I work as a PM | PMO in a multinational company in the IT sector.
+I work in a multinational company in the IT sector.
 I'm passionate about technology, the world of programming and working with people to help them bring out their best potential.</p>

 <p align="justify">I am a methodical and organized professional.
-I have experience in project management and functional analysis, having worked with Waterfall and Agile methodologies, as well as Kanban, Scrum, Scrumban, Total Quality (TQM) and Continuous Improvement.</p>
+I have experience in project management, management controller and functional analysis, having worked with Waterfall and Agile methodologies, as well as Kaizen, Scrum, Lean, Total Quality (TQM) and Continuous Improvement.</p>

 <p>I have international experience working on projects in Europe, North America, Central America, South America, Middle East and Australia (Banking, pharmaceutical and hospital sectors).</p>